Liga Peruana de Vóley Femenino: Liga Nacional Superior de Voleibol

-Prior to the Liga Nacional Superior de Voleibol, the Peruvian Volleyball Federation had an inter-club competition known as the "Disunvol".
-The Disunvol was dissolved in 2002 following the FIVB's decision to disenroll Peru from all competitions.

 Although Peru had volleyball competitions prior to 2004, in that year the Federación Peruana de Voleibol, Peru's Volleyball Confederation, organized the first tournament.
 The original format was heavily criticized due to poor organization from the sponsors and the teams.
 However, after Telefónica (now Movistar) decided to sponsor the Liga Nacional and change the format to include more teams and make the tournament more competitive, it grew, even becoming the qualifying tournament for Peruvian volleyball clubs to the South American Volleyball Club Championship.

 In this edition, the tournament adopts the commercial name Liga Peruana de Vóley Apuesta Total3, thanks to the sponsorship of the sports betting company Apuesta Total, whose agreement will be in effect until the end of the season.
 In terms of television broadcasting, the league will no longer be exclusive to Movistar Deportes4.
 On November 5, 2024, it was announced that Latina Televisión5 will be the new official channel, broadcasting 92 matches on open signal and 120 through its digital platforms6.
 However, on November 28, Movistar Deportes confirmed that it will continue to offer live broadcasts on its channels and digital media7.

 This season promises intense emotions with ambitious goals among the participating teams.
 Alianza Lima will seek its first double championship in the history of the tournament, while Regatas Lima will try to return to the podium and achieve its tenth title.
 For its part, USMP emerges as a strong contender in the fight for its sixth crown.
 With these goals at stake, a highly competitive and vibrant edition is expected.

+Liga Peruana de Vóley

+Since the 2024–25 season, the tournament has been officially named the “Liga Peruana de Vóley.”
+The current competition format consists of three stages.
+In the first stage, all teams compete against each other under a round-robin system, while the bottom four teams play among themselves to avoid relegation.
+In the second stage, the top eight teams from the first stage face each other again in a round-robin format.
+In the third stage, knockout brackets are formed according to the teams’ standings from the second stage.

+On 24 Oct 2025, the global sports betting and gaming company Betsson was announced as the league's new main partner resulting in the league being branded as the Betsson Peruvian Volleyball League (or Liga Peruana de Vóley Betsson in Spanish).